 You’re not alone!
 There are many others working remotely, and finding a community is easy thanks to the internet.

-The reason I’m listing these as the best work and travel jobs of 2019 and not just of any year is that these opportunities are changing and evolving rapidly.
-When we first started working and travelling, there weren’t so many options available to us, and surely in coming years there will be new and exciting work and travel jobs that no one ever thought of before.
+These opportunities are changing and evolving rapidly.
+When we first started working and travelling, there weren’t so many options available to us, and surely in the coming years, there will be new and exciting work and travel jobs that no one ever thought of before.

 That’s why I’ll continuously be updating this article (as I do my 101 Travel Jobs Ebook) to make sure that all of the current best travel jobs are included here.